How to measure, maximize, and optimize office space utilization

 Using employee feedback impacts making a workplace strategy that works for the people who use it.

-Your employees work there daily and can point out problems and suggest ways to improve things.
+Your employees can point out problems and suggest ways to improve the quality of your physical space.
 Regular surveys, boxes for ideas, and small group discussions are good ways to get input.

-When you use what employees say to plan their spaces, you make changes to boost comfort, help people work better, and make everyone happier.
+When you use employee data to plan office spaces, you make changes to boost comfort, help people work better, and make everyone happier.

 4. Automate space management